-IV.B.1.
-University High School does not recognize courses taken in eighth grade or before for credit toward UHS graduation.

-VI.B.2.
-If a student takes an advanced placement course at another school prior to enrolling as a Freshman at UHS, and if the student scores a 4 or 5 on the corresponding Advanced Placement exam, the following sequential options will be offered with Administrative approval:

-A. Another advanced placement course offered by the Department in which the completed course resides;

-Β. A Capstone course within that Department; C. Another Advanced Placement course in a different Department.(Res 27-33; 3/10/2015)
+- VI.B.1.
+University High School does not recognize courses taken in eighth grade or before for credit toward UHS graduation. - VI.B.2.
+If a student takes an advanced placement course at another school prior to enrolling as a Freshman at UHS, and if the student scores a 4 or 5 on the corresponding Advanced Placement exam, the following sequential options will be offered with Administrative approval: - A. Another advanced placement course offered by the Department in which the completed course resides; - B. A Capstone course within that Department; - C. Another Advanced Placement course in a different Department. - VI.B.3 "Credits that are earned before the 9th grade year will not be applied to the student's grade point average.
+Students who wish to include credits they earned before 9th grade in their grade point average must do so formally by completing and submitting the appropriate UHS form."